CAMP Trainers

 Wand

-is a licensed architect in 12 states; is NCARB Certified; and a Leadership in Energy and Environmental Design or LEED Accredited Professional.
+Chris Wand is a licensed architect in 12 states; is NCARB Certified; and a Leadership in Energy and Environmental Design or LEED Accredited Professional.
 He has been working in the field of architecture since graduating from Iowa State University in 1991 and has served as Project Manager on such projects as Eleanor Roosevelt Middle School and the Port of Dubuque Public Parking Structure in Dubuque, and the National Czech & Slovak Museum & Library, the Kirkwood Continuing Education and Training Center, and Crystal Group in Cedar Rapids.
-He resides in Cedar Rapids and works for Primus Companies, a design-build firm.
+He resides in Cedar Rapids and works for FEH Design, a collaborative design firm that creates vibrant communities through architecture, structural engineering, and interior design.
 Chris serves on the Linn County Historical Society and Dubuque Main Street Boards.
 He is a former member of the boards of SaveCRHeritage, the National Alliance of Preservation Commissions (NAPC), the Dubuque Museum of Art, Czech Village-New Bohemia Main Street and the Dubuque Historic Preservation Commission.

 Alex